 ADONAI– (ad-on-i’) THE LORD, MASTER

 When used it means “master” and “owner”.
 When we call God LORD we acknowledge Him as our Owner, Master, and Creator!
-We see that God is the Creator and we are the created.
+We see God as the Creator and we see ourselves as the created.

 Adonai was a word for God instead of Yahweh or Jehova because the Jews felt those names were too sacred to speak.